-Disclosure Procedure
+3. Disclosure Procedure

-- Any member of staff wishing to raise a concern should inform the Head teacher or Nursery Manager, either verbally or in writing.
-If the Head teacher or Nursery Manager is connected with the concern, then the CEO should be informed.
-If the concern is connection with the CEO, then the Chair of the Trust Board should be informed. - If the concern is raised verbally, a written note will be made of the full details, a copy of which will be sent to the employee within 2 working days.
-If the concern is sent in writing, a written acknowledgement will be made within 2 working days of receipt. - In raising concerns, members of staff have the right to seek advice and be accompanied by a trade union officer or workplace colleague.

-- The senior leader informed shall ensure the concern is fully investigated as quickly as possible.
+- 3.1 Any member of staff wishing to raise a concern should inform the Director of Governance, either verbally or in writing.
+If the Director of Governance is connected with the concern, then the Chair of Governors or Chair of the Audit Committee should be informed in the first instance through the Group Chief Executive Office. - 3.2 If the concern is raised verbally, a written note will be made of the full details, a copy of which will be sent to the employee within 5 working days.
+If the concern is sent in writing, a written acknowledgement will be made within5 working days of receipt. - 3.3 In raising concerns, members of staff have the right to seek advice and be accompanied by a trade union officer or workplace colleague. - 3.4 The Director of Governance shall ensure the concern is fully investigated as quickly as possible.
 This may include the appointment of independent investigators.
-If there is evidence of criminal activity then the police would also be informed. - If any significant instance of fraud, irregularity, or major weakness in the accounting or other control framework is suspected or discovered the Chair of the Risk, Audit and Compliance Committee and the Chair of the Trust Board would be informed as soon as practically possible.
-The Risk, Audit and Compliance Committee then have authority to commission a special investigation if agreed as the most appropriate course of action. - The informed Senior Leader may call upon the support of senior colleagues, the Local Governing Body, the Trust Board or legal advice where appropriate.
-Any staff member concerned with the investigation would sign a confidentiality agreement. - Once the investigation is completed a response will be sent to the employee who raised the matter, in writing, by the Senior Leader to their home address and/or their preferred private email address.
-There are no rights of appeal against any decisions taken under this procedure however; an employee will have the right to refer any particular case to the Board of Trustees for review if the initial concern has been dealt with by the CEO. - If the investigation is prolonged, the employee who raised the matter will be kept informed in writing as to the progress of the investigation.
-Employees will be told, as far as possible and subject to third party rights, what the outcome of their concern is. - In the event that the investigation confirms the alleged concern the Trust's Disciplinary Procedure would normally be used to address the matter as appropriate.
+If there is evidence of criminal activity, then the police would also be informed. - 3.5 If any significant instance of fraud, irregularity, or major weakness in the accounting or other control framework is suspected or discovered the Chair of the Audit Committee and the Chief Executive of the Education and Skills Funding Agency would be informed as soon as practically possible.
+The Audit Committee then have authority to commission a special investigation if agreed as the most appropriate course of action. - 3.6 The Director of Governance may call upon the support of senior colleagues, the Governing Body or legal advice where appropriate.
+Any staff member concerned with the investigation would sign a confidentiality agreement. - 3.7 Once the investigation is completed a response will be sent to the employee who raised the matter, in writing, to their home address or via their private email address. - 3.8 If the investigation is prolonged the employee who raised the matter will be kept informed in writing as to the progress of the investigation.
+Employees will be told, as far as possible and subject to third party rights, what the outcome of their concern is. - 3.9 In the event that the investigation confirms the alleged concern the Group's Disciplinary Procedure would normally be used to address the matter as appropriate.
 To ensure natural justice it may be necessary to seek the complainant's permission for their statement to be copied to the alleged perpetrator prior to any Disciplinary Hearing.
-If it is necessary for anyone to know the 'whistle-blower's' identity, the Trust will discuss this with the member of staff first. - If the employee is not satisfied that their concern is being properly dealt with by the informed Senior Leader they have the right to raise this, confidentially in writing, with either the Local Chair of Governors or the CEO or Chair of the Trust. - Employees will suffer no detriment of any sort for making such a disclosure in accordance with this procedure.
-Any investigation into allegations of malpractice will not influence or be influenced by any disciplinary or redundancy procedures that already affect them. - Appropriate action will be taken with any staff member that has harassed or victimised any employee following a disclosure. - An employee making a disclosure may want to confidentially request counselling or other support from the Trust's occupational health service.